Honeybadger for Ruby

 For a refresher on working with exceptions in Ruby, check out the Honeybadger guide to Ruby exceptions.

-See the Gem Reference section for a quick reference to the gem's configuration, public method API, and CLI (Command Line Interface).
+- See the Gem Reference section for details about the gem's configuration, public method API, and CLI (Command Line Interface).

 Getting Support